theam/aifindr-docs/docs/widget-config/contexto-metadatos.md

   environment: 'development' // ⚠️ Ignorado con warning });

-// Console: "AIFindr Widget: environment was declared as metadata.
+// Console: "AIFindr Widget: "environment" was declared as metadata in data-meta-environment.
 // Metadata is immutable; updateContext ignored this key."
 ```